heroku/devcenter-spring-mvc-hibernate/spring-mvc-hibernate.md

 This guide will show you how to deploy a Spring MVC Hibernate application to Heroku and bind it to the free Postgres database service.

+Sample code is available on [github](https://github.com/heroku/devcenter-spring-mvc-hibernate) along with this document.
+Edits and enhancements are welcome.
+Just fork the repository, make your changes and send us a pull request.

 ## Prerequisites

 * Java, Maven, Git, the Heroku client, and Foreman (as described in the [basic Java quickstart](/java))